accessiblegraphs/accessiblegraphs.github.io/index.md

 * Ensure the accessibility of essential data-driven information, particularly during times of crisis.
 * Advocate for people with disabilities at the start of any project and especially during times of crisis.

-To learn more about our study, read our paper titled  <a href="/Papers/TheAccessibilityOfDataVisualizationsOnTheWebForScreenReaderUsers.pdf" target="_target"> The Accessibility of Data Visualizations on the Web for Screen Reader Users: Practices and Experiences During COVID-19 </a>.
+You can learn more about our study through our paper titled  <a href="/Papers/TheAccessibilityOfDataVisualizationsOnTheWebForScreenReaderUsers.pdf" target="_target"> The Accessibility of Data Visualizations on the Web for Screen Reader Users: Practices and Experiences During COVID-19 </a>.

-The Accessible Graphics project is a collaboration between reseachers at Stanford University and the Uniersity of Michigan to investigate the state of data accessibility on the web for screen reader users during the COVID-19 pandemic.
+The Accessible Graphics project is a collaboration between reseachers at Stanford University and the Uniersity of Michigan to better understand the state of data accessibility on the web for screen reader users during the COVID-19 pandemic.

 <!--